arched-dev/flask-scheema/_sources/index.rst.txt

    configuration
    genindex

-keema-naan == bread, flask-scheema == api
+keema-naan == bread, flask-scheema.naan == api

 --------------------------------------------

-**Flask-Scheema** automatically creates rapid, production ready API's directly from `SQLAlchemy`_ models with accompanying ``redoc`` documentation, with little to no effort.
+**Flask-Scheema** automatically creates rapid, production ready API's directly from `SQLAlchemy`_ models with accompanying `Redoc`_ documentation, all with little to no effort.

-By adding this extension to your `Flask`_ application, you can be up and running in seconds, leaving you time to focus on what really matters.
+By adding **flask-scheema** to your `Flask`_ application, you can be up and running in seconds, leaving you time to focus on what really matters.

-Complete with; detailed API output, authentication methods, rate limiting, caching, `Redoc`_ documentation.
+* Automatically detect and create endpoints, with model relationships & hybrid properties.

+* Create detailed API outputs.

+* Variety of authentication methods.

+* Global or model based rate limiting, caching & more.

+* Automatically generate `Redoc`_ documentation.

-Fully configurable through `Flask`_ config values or Meta classes in your models, meaning you have fine grained control over the output of your API and accompanying documentation.
+All fully configurable through `Flask`_ config values through to method based Meta classes attributes in your models, giving you fine grained control over the output of your API and accompanying documentation.

 What are you waiting for...?